7y3opm21/ChatterboxToolkitUI/README.md

 ## Key Features

 -   **Centralized Project Management**: Create, select, and manage dedicated workspaces.
-All inputs, processed files, and generated outputs are automatically organized into a clean folder structure within the active project.
+All inputs, processed files, and generated outputs are automatically organized into a clean folder structure within the active project or a base directory.

 -   **Single Generation**:
     -   **Text-to-Speech (TTS)**: Generate high-quality speech from text using a reference audio file to clone the speaker's voice.